 SWK 351.
-Social Work Practice II.
+Social Work Practice with Individuals and Families.
 3 hours.
 Su., F.

 A study of social work processes and problem-solving skills as they create a generalist model for practice with individuals, families, groups, organizations, and communities.
 This course emphasizes the needs and conditions of individuals and families within the environment and ways to remediate and/or prevent people-in-system problems using the processes of generalist practice: assessment, planning, intervention, evaluation, and termination.
-Prerequisites: SWK 150 Introduction to Social Work and SWK 250 Social Work Practice I.
+Prerequisites: SWK 250 Foundations of Social Work Practice.

 SWK 352.
-Social Work Practice III.
+Social Work Practice with Groups, Organizations, and Communities.
 3 hours.
 Sp., Su.

 A continued study of social work processes and problem-solving skills as they create a generalist model for practice with individuals, families, groups, organizations, and communities.
 This course emphasizes the values, knowledge, and generalist skills necessary to work with groups, organizations, and communities to facilitate problem-solving and planned change.
-Prerequisite: SWK 150 Introduction to Social Work and SWK 250 Social Work Practice I, and SWK 351 Social Work Practice II.
+Prerequisite: SWK 351 Social Work Practice with Individuals and Families.